 Symptoms of prostate cancer can include frequent urination, especially at night, blood in urine and/or semen and increases in PSA levels.
-While these symptoms may indicate other non-life threatening conditions such as, BHP or Prostatitis, it is important that the possibility of prostate cancer is ruled out.
+While these symptoms may indicate other non-life-threatening conditions such as BHP or Prostatitis, it is vital that the possibility of prostate cancer is ruled out.

-Fortunately, the diagnosis of prostate cancer has been revolutionised with the introduction of MRI scans and precision biopsies which allow for more accurate diagnoses and better, more personalised treatment.
+Fortunately, the diagnosis of prostate cancer has been revolutionized with the introduction of MRI scans and precision biopsies which allow for more accurate diagnoses and better, more personalised treatment.

-The advances in technology are allowing for a much more precise diagnosis of prostate cancer, which in turn allows for a more personalised treatment plan.
-This is a major step forwards in preventing potentially unnecessary procedures, and ensuring that you have access to much more accurate and appropriate treatment.
+Advances in technology are allowing for a much more precise diagnosis of prostate cancer, which in turn allows for a more personalised treatment plan.
+This is a major step forwards in preventing potentially unnecessary procedures and ensuring that you have access to much more accurate and appropriate treatment.

 For some patients, with early detection of prostate cancer, precision diagnosis will allow them to undergo a form of focal treatment which avoids the need for surgery or radiotherapy.

 Focal Therapy treatment is non-invasive which can preserve the prostate and its function.
 Our surgeons, using precision diagnostics, will be able to ascertain whether the Focal Therapy option is suitable in your case.

 Dr Harrison of Maryland, USA, provides a detailed review of his prostate cancer journey and successful treatment with HIFU Focal Therapy in this 8 minute video:

 As a group of consultants we are passionate about prostate cancer sufferers knowing about all of their treatment options.

 We know that settling on the right treatment is a big decision for you.
 If you would like to speak to one of our friendly and knowledgeable patient advocates about your diagnosis and the HIFU Focal Therapy treatment option then please do not hesitate to get in touch today.